 Under GDPR personal data is defined as information that can be used to identify someone, directly or indirectly.
 This includes IP address, cookies, location data, name, and email address.

 We store contact data on our business operating systems (CRM) such as name, email address, telephone number, company address, website and social media profiles (if applicable).
-Notes are kept on how we first came in contact with you, including historical notes from meetings and telephone conversations.

 Stored information is electronic only and is maintained within a secure and encrypted online storage facility and a GDPR compliant cloud-based project management system.